BY MOLLY | EVERYTHINGSHIHTZU.COM

 Daily brushing and combing will help remove dirt trapped in their coats and will also remove any of those hairs that have fallen off into their undercoat and will keep his coat from getting tangled and matted.

 You'll also have to pay attention to cleaning a Shih Tzu's eyes as they are especially prone to dirt and debris which can lead to an infection if left to sit to long.

 Paying attention to his face is important as well.
 With his long hair his muzzle will become saturated with food and water if it isn't wiped away.
 This is likely the reason you may see "dirty" faces on a Shih Tzu.

 Are you finding it more and more tangles when you brush your Shih Tzu's hair, read our article "How to remove matted hair on a Shih Tzu"

 They say the eyes are the windows to the soul, and when looking into a Shih Tzu's eyes you can clearly see what they mean by this, they will melt your heart.

 Their eyes are large and round, filled with a friendly warmth.

 Hair or fur, what's the difference?

-While "fur" will easily come off your dog while you are petting them and it may leaves clumps wherever they laydown (think Pigpen of the classic Charlie Brown cartoons), and are often the reason they are banned from your new couch.
+While "fur" will easily come off your dog while you are petting them, and it may leave clumps wherever your dog lays down (think Pigpen of the classic Charlie Brown cartoons) and are often the reason they are banned from your new couch.